I-MASK+ Prevention & Early Outpatient Treatment Protocol for COVID-19

 Our life-saving MATH+ Hospital Treatment Protocol for COVID-19 (available in several languages), created in March 2020, is intended for hospitalized patients.
 The recently developed I-MASK+ Prevention & Early Outpatient Treatment Protocol for COVID-19 (this page) is designed for use as a prevention and in early outpatient treatment, for those who test positive for COVID-19.
 The protocols complement each other, and both are physiologic-based combination treatment regimens developed by leaders in critical care medicine.
 All the component medicines are FDA-approved (except ivermectin), inexpensive, readily available and have been used for decades with well-established safety profiles.

 Please download and share our I-MASK+ Prevention & Early Outpatient Treatment Protocol for COVID-19.
 (It is currently being translated into several languages).
+Also for specific treatment for children, see Dr. Elizabeth Mumper’s presentation, COVID & KIDS: Risk Factors & Rational Use of FLCCC Protocols.

 Below are a list of links to our one-page summary of the latest evidence for the protocol, plus videos of FLCCC Alliance doctors discussing the emerging evidence for the use of ivermectin in the prevention and treatment of COVID-19, and a short list of up-to-date studies and clinical trials on this topic.